 -

-Waters undergo filtration, which permits their passage through filters to extract tiny particles.
+Waters undergo filtration, allowing passage through filters to capture tiny particles.

 -

-The process of disinfection requires the addition of chlorine or alternative disinfectants that eliminate bacteria and viruses.
+The disinfection process requires adding chlorine or alternative disinfectants to eliminate bacteria and viruses.

 Information about treatment facilities is accessible at Houston Water Treatment.